ikenox/comment-api-on-gae/README.md

-# Comment API on GAE
+# Commenting Service on GAE

-API server of commenting service which is run on Google App Engine Standard Environment
+An commenting API service using Google App Engine and some Google Cloud Platform Services

 ## About this project

+This project aims to learn about followings.
+- Clean Architecture
+- Domain Driven Design
+- MicroServices Architecture (just a little)

-This project adopts Clean Architecture and Domain Driven Design, and keeps these principles as much as possible.
+This project keeps these principles as much as possible.
+So there are several parts which is over-engineered.

+## Application Architecture Overview

+## Domain Driven Design

+### Bounded contexts in Commenting Service

+#### Commenting domain (core domain)

+Post a comment, delete a comment and view posted comments.

+#### Notification domain (generic sub domain)

+Notify about some events to users or administrators.
+In this project Google Cloud Pub/Sub are used for publishing/subscribing domain event.
+This domain subscribes domain events and then notifies to appropriate persons.

+#### Auth domain (generic sub domain)

+This domain helps user authentication.
+In this project Firebase Authentication Service has auth domain role.

+## A benefits of Clean Architecture

 Because of Clean Architecture, application logic and domain logic are independent with detail of infrastructure.
-Followings are not appeared in the core of application.
+Followings are not appeared in the core of the application.

-- Various packages related to Google App Engine
+- Various packages which is related to Google App Engine
 - Technological details of web application (e.g. context.Context)

-TBW:
-- Application architecture overview
-- Domain model overview

 ## Requirements